Stagecoach - Giving For Good

 Overview

-Launched in June 2022, Stagecoach - Giving For Good is the charitable giving initiative of Stagecoach Group, the UK's largest bus and coach operator.
-The program commits to donating 0.5% of the company's pre-tax profits annually to charitable causes across the UK.
-The initiative operates on two levels: national partnerships with four flagship charities selected through employee voting, and a monthly Community Fund providing one-off support to smaller, local charities in communities served by Stagecoach.
-With over 24,000 employees across the UK, the program has supported over 60 smaller community causes in addition to major partnerships, distributing grants ranging from ??250 community awards to ??100,000 flagship donations.
-The initiative aligns with Stagecoach's broader sustainability strategy and demonstrates the company's commitment to supporting grassroots organizations.
+Launched in 2022, Stagecoach - Giving For Good is the charitable giving initiative of Stagecoach Group, the UK's largest bus and coach operator.
+The programme commits to donating 0.5% of the company's pre-tax profits annually to charitable causes across the UK.
+The initiative operates on two levels: national partnerships with flagship charities selected through employee voting, and a monthly Community Fund providing one-off support to smaller, local charities in communities served by Stagecoach.
+With over 24,000 employees across the UK, the programme has distributed grants through its monthly Community Fund alongside major partnerships.
+The initiative aligns with Stagecoach's broader sustainability strategy and demonstrates the company's commitment to supporting grassroots organisations.

 Funding Priorities

-Regional Funds: Area-specific programs managed by local operating companies
+Regional Funds: Area-specific programmes managed by local operating companies

 Priority Areas